The best coastal US scenic drives deliver epic water views and beach access on popular and lesser known US road trips.

 Louisiana Gulf Coast Scenic Drives

-With all of the the bayous and wetlands along the Louisiana coast, here might be tougher than any other US state for scenic coastal drives.
+With all of the the bayous and wetlands along the Louisiana coast, here might be tougher than any other coastal US state for scenic coastal drives.

 One nice Louisiana Gulf Coast scenic drive is Gulf Beach Highway 82 along Holly Beach.
 It is adjacent to the waterfront for about seven miles.
 In fact, this drive is a portion of the Creole Nature Trail, one of those seven coastal All-American Road awardees.